totalspectrum/p2_vga_text/README.txt

     vertical sync time, lines
     vertical back porch, lines
-    vertical/horizonal polarity (0 for both positive, 3 for both negative) cell size
+    vertical/horizonal polarity (0 for both positive, 3 for both negative) cell size (8, 4, 2, or 1)

 The clock scaling factor is the pixel clock divided by the system clock, and multiplied by $8000_0000.
-In practice the driver won't work if this ratio is any bigger than 1/3, so for a 180 MHz P2 system clock the maximum pixel clock is 60 MHz.
+The system clock required depends on the pixel clock and the CELL_SIZE variable.
+The monochrome driver (CELL_SIZE==1) is the most efficient, requiring that the system clock be twice the pixel clock.
+The full color (CELL_SIZE==8) is next most efficient, it works for system clock = 3 * pixel clock; the other cell sizes require system clock = 4 * pixel clock.
+So for example to run at 1024x768 60Hz requires a 65 MHz pixel clock, which means a system clock of at least 130 MHz for monochrome, 195 MHz for full color, and 260 MHz for the other modes.
+640x480 should work comfortably in pretty much all configurations, unless for some reason you have a very low system clock setting.

 The driver works by reading a whole line of the font during blanking, then reading the individual character colors (and index).
 The colors